 How to help aging-in group members find the retirement coverage they need

 Health plans have struggled to transition their aging-in commercial members to Medicare Advantage.
-The current conversion rate hovers between 15% to 35%, so even a small increase in the current conversion rate can provide a significant lift in overall Medicare Advantage revenue.
+Even a small increase in the current conversion rate can provide a significant lift in overall Medicare Advantage revenue.
 For a large health plan with approximately 10 million members, with 2% retiring every year, at $10,000 average revenue per member per year, a 1% lift in conversion could unlock annual revenue of $20 million.

 However, many health plans lack the necessary integrated strategy, analytics and operating model to enable this conversion.
 With appropriate interventions, health plans can transition aging-in members to a Medicare Advantage plan and retain their business.